Tai-Chi-Bui/nodejs-interview-questions/road-map.md

    - Session-based authentication with cookies.
    - Token-based authentication with JWT and OAuth2.
    - Role-based and permission-based access control.
+   - Implementing SSO (Single Sign-On) with SAML or OpenID Connect.

 2. **Input Validation and Sanitization**
    - Preventing injection attacks (SQL, NoSQL, Command).